ThomasReisser90/OCToolbox.jl/README.md

 ## Can I help?

 Yes!
-Please reach out to me either via email or on github if you can offer help or advice, I’m new to all of this!
+Please reach out to me either via email or on github if you can offer help or advice, we are new to all of this!

+## Some Ideas/Discussions
+ - Discuss general ideas around syntax, how do we structure the code and call algorithms?
+ - Make sure everything works with SparseMatrices
+ - Are there any useful benchmarks that we can run on a users computer when they install to estimate the algorithms that they can use?
+ - Incorporating noise, Thomas has ideas?
+Base optimisation on S(ω)
+ - Optimise the shit out of the code so that every algorithm is as fast as we can make it
+ - Python bindings!
+Should offer these as soon as possible
+ - Web interface?
+Add some backend so that you can monitor the progress of a running algorithm?
+ - Switch algorithms mid optimisation?
+Start many algorithms at once?
+ - Closed and open system simulators
+ - DOCUMENTATION!
+Easier if we write something as we go instead of half ass it at the end!
+ - SOMEONE NEEDS TO CLARIFY WITH ME WHEN WE USE RELATIVE IMPORT PATHS and when we use the whole module, then we can tidy stuff up!
+ - Export in each module or not?